engeir/hack-md-notes/hidden-linear-forcing.md

 us instead try to plot all non-zero values in the CESM LME forcing time series and the corresponding temperature value at that element.
-There will be significant noise to consider especially for the smallest eruptions, and some eruptions that follow close may get unrealistically large temperature values, but maybe the large number of events will clear things up.
+There will be significant noise to consider especially for the smallest eruptions, and some eruptions that follow close may get unrealistically large temperature values, but maybe numerous events will clear things up.
 We may also use the deconvolution algorithm to get a response function estimate that we subsequently use to estimate the temperature, thus reducing the noise.

 ![Injection versus